 To achieve its goals, TDWG:

-- develops, adopts and promotes standards and guidelines for the recording and exchange of data about organisms
+- develops, ratifies and promotes standards and guidelines for the recording and exchange of data about organisms;

-- acts as a community forum for discussion through meetings, online discussions, and publications.
+- acts as a forum for discussing all aspects of biodiversity information management through meetings, online discussions, and publications.

 Our most popular standards